JennyVivian99/Tree_C_and_community_recovery_with_Acacia_mangium/README.md

 This code is part of [INSERT PUBLICATION WHEN DONE] and was created for the analysis of the tree community, aboveground biomass and soil nutrients of different _Acacia mangium_ plantations, in comparison to reference states of _Imperata cylindrica_ grasslands and remnant forests all located in the Philippines.
 Data collection methods are described in [PUBLICATION].

-Analyses are organised in separate folders in which a brief description is provided along with the dataset used.
+Analyses are organised in separate folders in which a brief description is provided (README) along with the dataset used.

 Below are reported the required packages and useful references for analysis understanding and results interpretation.